 A Baptismal class is held for new and expectant parents to understand the Rite of Baptism and the obligations that parents and godparents take with the Baptism of a child.
 This class is required of all parents before their child is baptized.

-Baptisms are held the second and fourth Sundays each month at 12:45 p.m.
+Baptisms are held the first and fourth Sundays each month at 12:45 p.m.
 We look forward to sharing in your preparation for the Sacrament of Baptism.

 Penance & Reconciliation

 The Sacrament of Reconciliation is one of the most unique and beautiful aspects of Catholicism.
 Jesus Christ, in His abundant love and mercy, established the Sacrament of Confession, so that we as sinners can obtain forgiveness for our sins and reconcile with God and the Church - confessing our sins through the priest so that we hear the words of forgiveness; “I absolve you from your sins, in the name of the Father, and of the Son, and of the Holy Spirit.”
 We receive the grace of God, with fellow believers, giving us strength to love as God loves and sin no more.

 “Jesus said to them again, ‘Peace be with you.
 As the Father has sent me, even so I send you.’
 And when he had said this, he breathed on them, and said to them, ‘Receive the Holy Spirit.
 If you forgive the sins of any, they are forgiven; if you retain the sins of any, they are retained’” (John 20:21-23).

 Act Of Contrition Prayer

 O, my God, I am heartily sorry for having offended you.
 I detest all my sins because of your just punishment, but most of all because they offend you, my God, who are all-good and deserving of all my love.
 I firmly resolve, with the help of Your grace, to sin no more and to avoid the near occasion of sin.

 Thursday 12:30 p.m. - 1:30 p.m. and evening by appointment.